 This proposal will then be presented to the practicum coordinator for approval.

-- Revise drafts of intermediate reports until accepted by the practicum coordinator.
+- Revise drafts of internship reports until accepted by the coordinator

-- Inform the practicum coordinator promptly whenever there is any difficulty in the practicum.
+- Inform the internship/practicum coordinator promptly whenever there is any difficulty in the practicum

 5. Project Evaluation